rkt/rkt/Documentation/running-lkvm-stage1.md

 You can exit pressing `<Ctrl-a x>`.

+#### CPU usage
-Notes-cpus: By default containers start working on all cpus if at least one app does not have specfied cpus.
-In the other case, container will be working on aggregate amount of cpus.
+By default, processes will start working on all CPUs if at least one app does not have specfied CPUs.
+In the other case, container will be working on aggregate amount of CPUs.

+#### Memory
-Notes-memory: Container memory is a sum of memory required by each app in pod and additional 128MB required by system.
+Currently, the memory allocated to the virtual machine is a sum of memory required by each app in pod and additional 128MB required by system.
 If memory of some app is not specified, app memory will be set on default value (128MB).

 ### Selecting stage1 at runtime